wesselvdv/pgbouncer/doc/config.md

 ### server_round_robin

-By default, PgBouncer reuses server connections in LIFO (last-in, first-out) manner, so that few connections get the most load.
+By default, pg_ddm reuses server connections in LIFO (last-in, first-out) manner, so that few connections get the most load.
 This gives best performance if you have a single server serving a database.
-But if there is TCP round-robin behind a database IP address, then it is better if PgBouncer also uses connections in that manner, thus achieving uniform load.
+But if there is TCP round-robin behind a database IP address, then it is better if pg_ddm also uses connections in that manner, thus achieving uniform load.

 Default: 0

 ### ignore_startup_parameters

-By default, PgBouncer allows only parameters it can keep track of in startup
+By default, pg_ddm allows only parameters it can keep track of in startup
 packets: `client_encoding`, `datestyle`, `timezone` and `standard_conforming_strings`.
 All others parameters will raise an error.
-To allow others parameters, they can be specified here, so that PgBouncer knows that they are handled by the admin and it can ignore them.
+To allow others parameters, they can be specified here, so that pg_ddm knows that they are handled by the admin and it can ignore them.

 Default: empty